-{\bf Introduction:} Numerical study of quantum systems is of vital importance, especially in the context of strongly correlated systems which are in general analytically intractable.
-Due to their exponentially growing Hilbert space, numeric methods such as exact diagonalization usually fail when their system size is moderately large.
-Nonetheless, quantum Monte Carlo (QMC) can putatively overcome such ``exponential wall'' by accessing a fraction of Hilbert space stochastically.
-QMC is intrinsically unbiased, making it one of the most powerful and successful methods to simulate many-body systems.
-Unfortunately, QMC is often plagued by the notorious sign problem when dealing with fermion systems or frustrated spin models \cite{Hirsch1985,Takasu1986,Hatano1992}.
-When sign problem occurs, the simulation uncertainty increases exponentially with the system size and inverse temperature, rendering it infeasible in simulating systems at low-temperature or with large size \cite{Loh1990,Batrouni1990,RDevelopmentCoreTeam2011,Jia2014,Iglovikov2015,Kung2016,Huang2017}.
-It has been desired for many decades to cure the sign problem of interacting models such as the Hubbard model at generic filling so that physical properties such as high-temperature superconductivity may be studied by the intrinsically-unbiased method of QMC.
+{\it Introduction.} The numerical study of quantum systems is of vital importance, especially in the context of strongly correlated systems which are in general analytically intractable in more than one dimension.
+Due to their exponentially growing Hilbert space, numeric methods such as exact diagonalization usually fail when the system size is moderately large.
+The quantum Monte Carlo (QMC) method can putatively overcome such an ``exponential wall'' by sampling a fraction of the Hilbert space stochastically.
+The QMC method is {\it intrinsically unbiased}, making it one of the most powerful and successful methods to simulate quantum systems.
+Unfortunately, the QMC method is often plagued by the notorious sign problem when dealing with fermion systems or frustrated spin models \cite{Hirsch1985,Takasu1986,Hatano1992}.
+When the sign problem occurs, the simulation uncertainty increases exponentially with the system size and inverse temperature, rendering it infeasible in studying systems at low temperature or with large size \cite{Loh1990,Batrouni1990,RDevelopmentCoreTeam2011,Jia2014,Iglovikov2015, Kung2016,Huang2017}.
+It has been desired for decades to solve the sign problem of interacting quantum models.